 When the Company sells MACI through its specialty pharmacies, the Company is typically reimbursed by a third-party insurer or government payer, subject to a patient co-pay amount.
 Reimbursements from third-party insurers and government payers vary by patient and payer and are based on either contracted rates, publicly available rates, fee schedules or past payer precedents.
 Net product revenue is recognized net of estimated contractual allowances, which considers historical collection experience from both the payer and patient, denial rates and the terms of the Company's contractual arrangements.
 The Company estimates expected collections for these transactions using the portfolio approach.
 The Company records a reduction to revenue at the time of sale for its estimate of the amount of consideration that will not be collected.
 In addition, potential credit risk exposure has been evaluated for the Company's accounts receivable in accordance with ASC 326, Financial Instruments - Credit Losses.
 The Company assesses risk and determines a loss percentage by pooling accounts receivable based on similar risk characteristics.
 The loss percentage is calculated through the use of forecasts that are based on current and historical economic and financial information.
-This loss percentage was applied to the accounts receivables as of March 31, 2024.
-The total allowance for uncollectible consideration as of March 31, 2024 and December 31, 2023 was \$5.3 million and \$5.6 million, respectively.
-Changes to the estimate of the amount of consideration that will not be collected could have a material impact on the revenue recognized.
-A 50 basis points change to the estimated uncollectible percentage could result in an approximately \$0.4 million decrease or increase in the revenue recognized for the three months ended March 31, 2024.
+This loss percentage was applied to the accounts receivables as of June 30, 2024 and December 31, 2023 was \$5.4 million and \$5.6 million, respectively.
+Changes to the estimate of the amount of consideration that will not be collected could have a material impact on the revenue recognized for the six months ended June 30, 2024.